Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 > - For more information, you can refer to Facebook's official doc, [Passing Thread Control](https://developers.facebook.com/docs/messenger-platform/handover-protocol/pass-thread-control)

-## Taking Thread Control & Requesting Thread Control
+## Taking Thread Control and Requesting Thread Control

 Take Thread Control API allows the `Primary Receiver` to take control of the conversation from `Secondary Receivers`.
 It is useful when `Secondary Receiver` is not responding.
 An optional metadata string may also be sent in the request.